updated 8/1/09

 We aren't the only ones searching for those antlers.

-Morel Mushroom Links
+Morel Mushroom Storage

 Drying Morels for Storage - Using a large brown paper bag, rip or cut the bag to lay out flat on a table.
 Place fresh morels about on the brown paper bag surface being careful not to pile the mushrooms atop one another.
 Spread out evenly to begin the drying process.
-Stir morels, flipping some over before bedtime / Repeat stirring/flipping processs of fresh morels about 3 times a day for 3 to 5 days (when shrinkage is apparrent to the bulk of the mushrooms) // Then stir/flip mushrooms twice a day for another 2-3 days or until significant shrinkage and drying has occurred. // When shrooms feel hardened and dry & have a hollow "tune" when handling them, place the lot into a large brown paper bag and leave open for several more days, periodically shaking the bag as to assure complete and even drying. // When the mushrooms are thoroughly dry, fold up the brown paper bag and store in the pantry or somewhere that doesn't recieve direct sunlight and/or moisture.
+Stir morels, flipping some over before bedtime / Repeat stirring/flipping process of fresh morels about 3 times a day for 3 to 5 days (when shrinkage is apparent to the bulk of the mushrooms) // Then stir/flip mushrooms twice a day for another 2-3 days or until significant shrinkage and drying has occurred. // When shrooms feel hardened and dry & have a hollow "tune" when handling them, place the lot into a large brown paper bag and leave open for several more days, periodically shaking the bag as to assure complete and even drying. // When the mushrooms are thoroughly dry, fold up the brown paper bag and store in the pantry or somewhere that doesn't receive direct sunlight and/or moisture.
 Under kitchen sink is not the place for storage.

 Be sure to use a Brown Paper Bag!.
 Can keep dried shrooms for up to 2 years or so and still taste great.
 Brown bags are recomended over white or other colored paper bags that use bleach and/or dye's that could impact not only the flavor but leech into the mushroom.
 Nobody wants to add nasty stuff to their diet.